6.5 Grendel vs 6.5 Creedmoor: Which Is Right for You?

 So, where do we stand on both of these awesome 6.5mm cartridges?

-The 6.5 Grendel offers a lower recoil option that is great within 400 yards fired an extremely popular semi-automatic platform in the AR-15.
-This is awesome for engaging multiple targets (like hogs or smaller varmints) or for faster follow-up shots.
+The 6.5 Grendel is a lower-recoil option that is great within 400 yards, and designed for the extremely popular semi-automatic AR-15 platform.
+It is awesome for engaging multiple targets (like hogs or smaller varmints) and fast follow-up shots.

-The 6.5 Creedmoor offers hunters a considerably more powerful round that can be used to harvest game animals up to elk.
-It has slightly more recoil and is predominantly restricted to bolt-action rifles, although semi-auto AR-10’s in 6.5 Creedmoor are becoming more commonplace.
+The 6.5 Creedmoor is a considerably more powerful round that can be used to harvest game animals as large as elk.
+It has significantly more recoil and is predominantly restricted to bolt-action rifles, although semi-auto 6.5 Creedmoor AR-10s are becoming more common.

-So, if you don’t expect to hunt anything larger than a whitetail under 400 yards then the 6.5 Grendel is a great option.
-However, if you need more range or want to hunt elk someday, then go with the 6.5 Creedmoor.
+If you don’t expect to hunt anything larger than whitetail within 400 yards, then the 6.5 Grendel is a great option.
+If you need more range or want to hunt elk someday, go with the 6.5 Creedmoor.

 Ammo and Rifle Cost/Availability

-Like it or not, the 6.5 Creedmoor has unquestionably been the most successful cartridge chambering introduced since the turn of the 21st Century.
-As such, there are considerably more factory loads available for the Creedmoor than the 6.5 Grendel at the time of writing.
+Like it or not, the 6.5 Creedmoor is unquestionably the most successful cartridge introduced since the turn of the 21st century.
+As such, considerably more 6.5 Creedmoor factory loads are available than 6.5 Grendel at the time of writing.
+The 6.5 Creedmoor holds about a 6:1 advantage over the 6.5 Grendel in terms of different factory loads on the market.
+Both rounds are close in terms of price, although 6.5 Creedmoor practice and precision ammo are slightly cheaper.

-For rifles, there are plenty of options for both chamberings.
+Plenty of rifles are available chambered for either cartridge.
 Due to its popularity, the 6.5 Creedmoor seems to be loaded into virtually every bolt-action rifle configuration imaginable.
-Take your pick from all the major manufacturers like Remington, Savage, Winchester, Browning, Ruger, and Weatherby as they all have multiple bolt-action rifles chambered in the Creedmoor.
+Take your pick from all the major manufacturers like Browning, Remington, Ruger, Savage, Weatherby, and Winchester.
+They all offer multiple bolt-action rifles chambered for 6.5 Creedmoor.

-If you want a semi-automatic 6.5 Creedmoor you have a few options.
-The most popular is the AR-10, which typically fires the 308 Winchester, can easily be built or converted to fire 6.5 Creedmoor.
-However if you’ve got deep pockets, you can also get a Springfield M1a or FN SCAR 20S chambered in 6.5 Creedmoor.
+If you want a semi-automatic 6.5 Creedmoor, you have a few options.
+The most popular is the AR-10.
+It typically fires 308 Winchester, but can easily be built or converted to fire 6.5 Creedmoor.
+If you’ve got deep pockets, you can get a Springfield M1A or FN SCAR 20S chambered in 6.5 Creedmoor.

 6.5 Creedmoor Ballistic Chart